turingschool/backend-curriculum-site/module2/projects/coupon_codes/evaluation.md

 Then, we will walk through the same steps in your code and tests.
 Be ready to answer questions from your instructor about how you came up with your solution, and how you might refactor.

+*Please prepare the flow of your presentation in advance.*

 ## Rubric